scheinerman/Matroids.jl/docs/src/index.md

 ## Contraction: $M / X$

-Given a matroid `M` and a subset of its ground set `X`, use `contract(M,X)` to produced a new matroid formed by contracting the elements in `X`.
+Given a matroid `M` and a subset of its ground set `X`, use `contract(M,X)` to produce a new matroid formed by contracting the elements in `X`.
 Here, `X` may be either a `Set` or a `Vector` of integer values.
 In addition, `contract(M,x)`, where `x` is an integer, contracts the single element `x`.
 In all cases the `/` operator may be used: `M/X` or `M/x`.